 The College of Pharmacy is authorized to grant honors for academic excellence.
-Students may graduate with honors, with high honors, or with highest honors in accordance with appropriate cumulative grade point averages based on performance in the professional curriculum only.
-The College confers to the graduates of the PharmD program with the cumulative grade point average (GPA) that ranks in the top 2.5% of the class the distinction of graduating with “highest honors.”
-Students with cumulative grade point averages that rank in the next highest 5.0% qualify for the designation of graduating with “high honors.”
-Graduates who attain a cumulative grade point average that ranks in the next highest 10% qualify for the designation of graduating with “honors.”
-As the “honors” distinction must be reported to the Registrar during the spring of the senior year, the GPA established at the end of the fall term of the senior year is used to determine students qualifying for graduation with honors.
+Students may graduate with honors, high honors, or highest honors based on cumulative grade point averages (GPA) in the professional curriculum.
+The College confers to the graduates of the PharmD program with a cumulative GPA that ranks in the top 2.5% of the class the distinction of graduating with “highest honors.”
+Students with a cumulative GPA that ranks in the next highest 5.0% qualify for the designation of graduating with “high honors.”
+Graduates who attain a cumulative GPA that ranks in the next highest 10% qualify for the designation of graduating with “honors.”
+As the “honors” distinction must be reported to the Registrar during the spring of the senior year, the cumulative GPA established at the end of the fall term of the senior year is used to determine students qualifying for graduation with honors.

 In order to become a licensed pharmacist, graduates are required to successfully pass the NAPLEX and MPJE (national licensure examinations).

 Internship requirements of the Tennessee Board of Pharmacy include a specified minimum of 1700 clock hours.
 Pharmacy experience obtained after enrollment is allowed toward fulfillment of the Board requirements.
 The Board accepts 1700 clock hours of credit for certain clinically-oriented courses (IPPE and APPE rotations) in the pharmacy curriculum.